 CRYPTOGRAM_3DSdata type).
 A payment token is issued exclusively for successful Apple Pay and Google Pay payments, eliminating the need to retry these payment types.

-- The interval between retry attempts: To avoid overloading the issuing bank with too many requests in a short period of time (which may be perceived as fraud), Retry logic should include a back-off time between retries, such as waiting a few minutes before trying again or to increase the time between retries as the number of failed attempts increases.
+- The interval between retry attempts: To avoid overloading the issuing bank with too many requests over a short period (which may be perceived as fraud), retry logic should include a back-off time between retries, such as waiting a few minutes before trying again or increasing the time between retries as the number of failed attempts increases.

 - Retry only card payments: Retry logic should exclude Guide

 - Handling of decline reasons: Retry logic should be able to handle decline reasons for rejection and respond appropriately.
 For example, repeating attempts when receiving a permissible decline code (incorrect card number) and, at the same time, analyzing/counting and setting limits on identical decline codes.

 - Customizable retry rules: Retry logic can allow for customizable retry rules, such as retrying only on specific decline codes.

 - Cancellation or refund: If the payment fails after several retries, it is desirable to have a way to cancel or refund the payment to avoid multiple deductions from the customer’s payment method.